markus41/portfolio/docs/memory_service.md

 # Memory Service

 The `MemoryService` component persists events so that agents can recall prior context.
-Implementations live under `src/memory_service/` and share a common `BaseMemoryService` interface.
+Implementations live under `src/memory_service/` and share either the `BaseMemoryService` synchronous interface or the `AsyncBaseMemoryService` asynchronous variant.
 The default backend is a thin REST client in `src/memory_service/rest.py` expecting a server exposing `/store` and `/fetch` endpoints.